Menopause and HIV

 Will I need medical treatment for the menopause?

 Hormone replacement therapy (HRT) can be prescribed to reduce some symptoms of menopause, prevent osteoporosis or to treat early onset of menopause.
-HRT involves taking oestrogen in the form of tablets, an implant or gel to replace the decline in your own levels.
-HRT is generally not used as a long-term treatment because it may increase the risk of developing other conditions such as breast cancer.
+HRT involves taking oestrogen in the form of tablets, an implant, a gel or spray to replace the decline in your own levels.
+Combined HRT/oestrogen and progestogen can be used if you still have a womb or oestrogen-only HRT if you don’t.
+Some women may benefit from replacing testosterone as well.

 Healthy bones after menopause